 Holland Hall Deans’ and Directors’ Event, sponsored by the College Counseling office, and the first program of its kind in Oklahoma, has a wonderful and rich history.
 Dating back to 1985, this event hosts top college admission professionals from across the United States.

-For our 36th annual event, we welcome Heather Daniels, Dean of Admission at Colorado State University, Mike Keaton, Dean of Admission at Drexel University, and Justin Doty, Dean of Admission at Trinity University.
 These experts in their field will discuss overall current trends in college admission, talk a bit about their own institutions, and answer any questions you might have.

 No event due to Covid-19 precautions